pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 ## Enable CMEK

-If you want to encrypt your data using the KMS owned in your own account, take the following steps.
+If you want to encrypt your data using the KMS owned by your account, take the following steps.

 ### Step 1.
 Provision KMS and IAM in your cloud provider